Choose your settings

 Scammers usually try to create a sense of urgency or pique your curiosity to get you to act without thinking and let down your guard.

 Practising good cyber hygiene is a way to make the time you spend online more secure.
 To reduce your exposure to cyberthreats, make sure to choose strong passwords, protect your personal and confidential information by limiting who you share it with, and be alert and use good judgment when you're online.
-Start following these best practices today to browse the web with peace of mind.
+Start following these best practices today to browse the web with greater peace of mind.